 As for my own experience of syndromes, I did once show symptoms of the most common NET syndrome (currently known as Carcinoid syndrome) where the key symptoms include diarrhea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, and wheezing.
 You can see why those symptoms are frequently and easily confused with other conditions.
 If you have a similar diagnosis, you may benefit from looking at something known as The 5 E’s which is a useful list of things to be wary of but context is important.

 I did have issues for a year or two in 2010 leading up to diagnosis and until my treatment was underway.
 I was experiencing flushing and infrequent bouts of diarrhea but I totally ignored it (hear me talk about this).
 However, it ended up being instrumental in my diagnosis albeit some good luck was involved in getting to that point.
-My twist of fate which involved a low hemoglobin score led me to a scan and ‘bingo’.
+My twist of fate which involved a low haemoglobin score led me to a scan and ‘bingo’.
 I had a ‘gastrointestinal blip’ some 18 months previously but that proved colonoscopy negative.
 Despite my distant and metastatic tumour disposition and seemingly late diagnosis, I’m current non-syndromic due to “early” intervention and good treatment.
 However, my ongoing treatment continues to play its part.

 For many, vague and routine symptoms generated by a syndrome contribute to the fact that NETs are frequently misdiagnosed with some people suffering from the side effects for many years before a correct diagnosis is made.